mikaeljan/CartoTest/README.md

 1. Open command line and navigate to the `srcE/` directory and run `npm install` then `node app`.<br/>
 2. The server should run on port 3000.
 3. Open your browser's [localhost](localhost:3000).
+4. Routes accessible
+    1. / (/index)
+    2. /docs
+    3. /tutorial
+    4. If you type any other url the error handler will...handle it.

 Note: The Express.js version will have already minified CSS provided.
 The original CSS/SASS files can be found in Vanilla's `src` folder.